 In the Artist and Designer Networking Guide, I discussed many tips on how to connect with other artists.
 Meeting new people is the first step Now what do you know that you know them?
 That’s the question for today’s Monday Q&A:

 How do you continue after having met new people?

 Hi folks, I love your ideas on meeting new people.
 But how can we become friends or continue from there?
 (I don’t mean finding a partner or lover.)

 Anonymous (via Quora)

 How do you form deeper connections with others?
 Be genuinely interested and curious about the people in your life!
 Have the courage to be the one who follows up.
-Being human as we a;; are, we fear the vulnerability of reaching out.
-Interest creates opportunities to follow-up.
+Being human as we all are, we fear the vulnerability of reaching out.
+Interest creates opportunities to follow up.
 Reaching out feels less scary if we know it’s something the person likes.

 “We teach best what we most need to learn.”

 Richard Bach, Illusions: The Adventures of a Reluctant Messiah

 We’ve all been there.
 The new school.
 The new job.
 A new town.
 Old friends move away or caught up in other parts of their lives.
 I’ve experienced all of those.
 It’s not easy.
 New things never are.
 Here are some tips I’ve squeezed out from my experiences:

 Perhaps there was radio silence for a week or so.
 Rather than just sending a blank “Hi”, bring something to the conversation.
 “Hey, you said you were going to have a big meeting last week.
 How’d it go!”